About permissions and groups

 |Work item tags|

-Setting permissions for SharePoint integration (TFS only)
+Setting permissions for SharePoint integration

 For information about how to set permissions for SharePoint Products integrated with TFS, see Set SharePoint site permissions.